divergentmedia/divergentDocumentation/ScopeBox/Scopebox.md

 ![Configuring Adobe SpeedGrade](images/speedgrade.png)

+When ScopeLink is enabled, SpeedGrade will no longer show previews within the application.

 ###Final Cut Pro X###
 Launch Final Cut Pro X and open the Preferences.
 Select ScopeLink in the "A/V Output" dropdown.